mikapfl/unfccc_di_data/howto_new_release.md

 datalad push --to origin
-datalad push --to ginhemio --data anything datalad export-archive -t zip "data-$(date --iso).zip" zip parquet-only.zip data/annexI/*.parquet data/non-annexI/*.parquet
+datalad push --to ginhemio --data anything datalad export-archive -t zip "data-$(date --iso).zip"
 ```

-upload the new data (consisting of the data-{date}.zip and parquet-only.zip files) to
+upload the new data (consisting of the data-{date}.zip and data/all.parquet files) to
 zenodo.

 ## 4. start using the new version